Membership and Leadership Development

 Currently, over 170 state coaches across the country are working with 27 national coaches (also known as the Ruth S. Shur Fellows), and we continue to see results!

-To get involved as either a coach or a local League representative, please contact Erin Roeper, LWVIL board member and MLD coordinator, at email@example.com.
+To get involved as either a coach or a local League representative, please contact Sue Khalaieff, LWVIL board member and MLD program coordinator at email@example.com.

 For more information, including copies of the monthly guidance materials for both local Leagues and coaches, please visit the Membership and Leadership Development page on the LWVUS website.